clarahoffmann/MachineLearning/GP_1D/ReadMe.md

 - The article by James Keirstead (2012) is a great starting point for GP regression in R: https://www.r-bloggers.com/gaussian-process-regression-with-r/

-- Rasmussen \& William's "Gaussian Processes in Machine Learning" (2006) give a structured and extensive overview of Gaussian Processes
+- Rasmussen \& William's "Gaussian Processes in Machine Learning" (2006) gives a structured and extensive overview of Gaussian Processes

 - Kevin P. Murphy provides code to examples from his book "Machine Learning - A Probabilistic Perspective" (2012) on his github page.
 The noisefree Gaussian process with simulated data can be found here: https://github.com/probml/pmtk3/blob/master/demos/gprDemoNoiseFree.m